dtaylor6/dedeluxify/README.md

 ## About
 This repository contains the source code for the dedeluxify React app.

+### Note

+Spotify integration is currently in [development mode](https://developer.spotify.com/documentation/web-api/concepts/quota-modes).
+Users that wish to log in with their Spotify account must be added to the app's allowlist.
+If you wish to be added, send your first name and the email associated with your Spotify premium account to dedeluxify@gmail.com

 ### Technologies

 Full-stack JavaScript: Powered by Node.js